 “I recently moved here to Denver from Charlotte, NC where I majored in political science and English at Belmont Abbey College.
 While there I was active in our acting scene, participating in our college’s improv troupe, and also I was involved in our creative writing scene.
 I’m so excited to be in Denver and be working with WIFMCO board and their supporting members!”

-Charity is a genuine, dedicated professional who excels in content development and production management and in organizing and coordinating departments for effective, efficient execution of projects.
+Charity is a genuine, dedicated professional who excels in content development and production management.
 She has Writing/Directing and Writing/Producing Certificates from The Colorado Film School and a Bachelor of Arts degree in Theatre.
-She is the founder of Heart Cure Productions, an independent production company whose mission is to develop films, television, and web series that are filed with heart and are free from meanness and smallness of mind.
-The company focus is on producing content and telling stories featuring strong female characters and giving the everyday person striving to raise herself up a voice.
+She is the founder of Heart Cure Productions.
+The company’s focus is on producing content and telling stories featuring strong female characters and giving the everyday person striving to raise herself up, a voice.
 Charity wants to inspire people to think and look at the world with open eyes and an open heart.

 Darla Rae is CEO of Film It Productions and an Alumni of the American Academy of Dramatic Arts Los Angeles.
 She enjoys the occasional opportunity to act but also enjoys coaching others in both stage and film techniques.
 Darla has producing, directing, and writing credits for features, shorts, and documentaries.
 Many have won awards.
 Her films are generally, family, faith or inspirational in nature.
 She is excited for the opportunity to work with WIFMCO as a board member.